MikeHopley/ftl-ships-strategy/index.md

 The Artemis has a 2-point weapons buffer, so consider delaying shield upgrades in the hope of hitting a good store.

 Use missiles as efficiently as possible, but do use them against threatening weapons.
 When enemy hull is not a multiple of 4, destroy piloting with the Artemis to guarantee the Hull Missile will hit.
 Accept missile-heavy surrenders.
 Sometimes it might not be worth fighting a Zoltan ship.
 As a last resort, buy missiles: it's better than being unable to win fights.

+[Defence drones work well on this ship](https://i.imgur.com/Hrmzp9N.jpg), as all rooms are outside the blind spot.

 ### Balance Mod